wing5wong/artisan-whs-static/source/_news/Whanganui Football teams hunting first wins.blade.md

 <p class="element element-paragraph">However, he remained pleased with the performance overall after he had made big positional changes within the squad.</p>
 <p class="element element-paragraph">"We created some good opportunities, we just didn't take them.
 We created those chances, we put one away, but we were taking other chances that went slightly wide," King said.</p>
 <p class="element element-paragraph">"Unfortunately, slightly wide doesn't get on the scoresheet.
 It's not Aussie Rules where they give you a consolation point for going wide."</p>
-<p class="element element-paragraph">The ManawatÅ« side is sitting in third spot on the table, claiming all six points available to them with two wins to start the season.</p>
+<p class="element element-paragraph">The Manawatū side is sitting in third spot on the table, claiming all six points available to them with two wins to start the season.</p>
 <p class="element element-paragraph">King said the opposition are a bit of an unknown and his side won't know how they play until they get out there on the day.</p>
 <p class="element element-paragraph">"This weekend is important to us, but every weekend is.
 It's a long season to go, this is only game three of 16 rounds," he said.</p>
 <p class="element element-paragraph">"We'll continue taking steps forward.
 I know we've got goals in us and I know we've got wins in us.
 I'm confident we'll finish off where we want to be."</p>